 How do I apply to be a paramedic in the PFD?

-The City’s Office of Human Resources last accepted paramedic applications from Sept.
-5-23, 2022.
-If you’d like to be contacted when the next application period opens, please fill out a job interest form.
+The City’s Office of Human Resources is last accepted paramedic applications Jan.
+8 – 19, 2024.
+If you’d like to be notified when another application period opens, you can fill out an interest form.

 Do I need to be a Philadelphia resident to apply?

 No. The Civil Service Commission has waived the usual requirement that candidates must be residents of Philadelphia for a year prior to appointment.
 Establishment of residency in Philadelphia will be required no later than 18 months after appointment.

 I’m not a paramedic but would like to be one.
 Will the PFD train me to become a paramedic?